Tsawwassen/jeopardy/README.md

 		- Allow host to set question time limit.
 		- Allow the host to upload pictures/videos that can be displayed/played when the question is selected.
 		- Create a way to upload pre-created game board.
+		- If the app is going to have two rounds and a daily double, allow the host to enter more questions.
 ### Display game board
 	- Given the board information, display the Jeopardy board.
 	- Host is able to click a square to see the question, then click again to show the answer.